SiliconValleyInsight/sitbot/README.md

 ## Download

-[Click here](http://cl.ly/az1u) to download the latest version.
+[Click here](http://cl.ly/arfU) to download the latest version.

 ## Installation

-**If you are on Windows, you need a special version of Chrome.** [Download it here](https://www.google.com/chrome/browser/desktop/index.html?platform=win&extra=devchannel).

 1. Download the extension.
-It will be saved as `sitbot.crx`
+It will be saved as `sitbot.crc`

 2. Open Chrome and go to [chrome://extensions/](chrome://extensions/)